Records with Sonobeat in 1971

 Produced and engineered by Bill Josey Sr.

-Recorded at Sonobeat's North Lamar studio in the KVET building in Austin, Texas, between mid-1971 and mid-1973
+Recorded at Sonobeat's North Lamar studio in the KVET Building in Austin, Texas, between January and September 1971

 Recording equipment: ElectroVoice 665 microphones, ElectroVoice Slimair 636 microphones, Sony ECM22 electret condenser microphones, AKG D707E dynamic microphone, Scully 280 half-inch 4-track tape deck, custom 16-channel 4-bus mixing console, Fairchild Lumiten 663ST optical compressor, Blonder-Tongue Audio Baton 9-band stereo graphic equalizer, custom steel plate stereo reverb, 3M (Scotch) 206 tape stock